-- Devising regulatory strategy for a device. - · Assisting in preparation of applications or reports to FDA, EMA. - · Auditing SOPs for compliance to foreign country requirements. - · Developing on-line training for academics planning clinical trials. - · Developing medical product information site for the public.
+- · Devising regulatory strategy for a device. - · Assisting in preparation of applications or reports to FDA, EMA. - · Auditing SOPs for compliance to foreign country requirements. - · Developing on-line training for academics planning clinical trials. - · Developing medical product information site for the public.

 Students in both the part-time and full-time options complete a practicum.
 In this practicum course, you'll get valuable hands-on experience shepherding a new medical product through aspects of the regulatory affairs process at a Seattle-area company or institution.
-Most students identify their practicum site through individual interests and networking, though placement assistance is available.
-Your practicum faculty are here to assist you with identifying a suitable practicum site and preceptor.
+Some students identify their practicum site through individual interests and networking, but a majority of projects are identified and announced by the Practicum Director.

 The practicum has two parts: (1) a regulatory project you will perform for a company or institution and (2) documentation of that project to fulfill the requirements of the BRAMS program.
-You'll spend approximately 150 to 200 hours over one to three quarters on the practicum, working on your project under the guidance of a preceptor and the practicum faculty, and documenting the project
+You'll spend approximately 150 to 200 hours over one to three quarters on the practicum, working on your project under the guidance of a preceptor and the practicum faculty, and documenting the project and process.